Combinations That Work Best

 Hard Fescue or Sheep Fescue work well in most areas of the United States.
-However, in the southeastern states of Alabama, Florida, Georgia, Louisiana, Mississippi and South Carolina, we recommend warm-season grasses; Hard and Sheep Fescue will not thrive in these climates.
+These fine-bladed bunch grasses are adaptable, non-aggressive and shorter than many native grasses.
+They also have a higher shade tolerance than most native grass species.
+In the southeastern states of Alabama, Florida, Georgia, Louisiana, Mississippi and South Carolina, we recommend our Southeast Native Grass Mix or warm-season grasses; Hard and Sheep Fescue will not thrive in these climates.

 Aggressive grasses should be avoided because they will crowd out most wildflowers; these grasses include Kentucky Bluegrass, Smooth Brome, Crested Wheatgrass, Bermuda Grass, and Annual Rye.
-If wildflowers must be used with these grasses, the flowers should be planted in high-density patches as accents to the grassed areas.
-Or the flowers may be sown with the grasses if the planting rates of the grasses are reduced significantly.
+If wildflowers must be used with these grasses, the flowers should be planted in high-density patches as accents to the grassed areas, or the flowers may be sown with the grasses if the planting rates of the grasses are reduced significantly.

 How to Sow Native Grass Seeds and Wildflower Seeds Together

 Because many native grass seeds are fluffy or chaffy, blend thoroughly with wildflower seeds just prior to sowing seeds if you are broadcast seeding.
 If you are using a drill, the grass and flower seeds may need to be divided into fluffy seed, large seed and small seed groupings to fit the types of seed boxes on the drill.